 METHOD

 Mix together all the dried fruit, add a good slug of brandy.
-Let this stand covered for 2 days.
+Let this stand covered for at least 5 days.

 Then add all the other ingredients, grate the rind from the lemon and orange.
 If you like a moist pudding add the juice, and leave over night to mature.